-“A beautiful and important book” (The Independent) in the tradition of rediscovered works like SuiteFrançaise and The Nazi Officer’s Wife, the prize-winning memoir of a fearless Jewish woman whose beloved bookshop was destroyed by the Nazis, sending her on a harrowing fight for survival across wartime Europe.
+“A beautiful and important book” (The Independent) in the tradition of rediscovered works like SuiteFrançaise and The Nazi Officer’s Wife, the prize-winning memoir of a fearless Jewish bookseller on a harrowing fight for survival across Nazi-occupied Europe.

-In 1921, Françoise Frenkel—a Jewish woman from Poland—fulfills a lifelong dream.
-She opens Berlin’s first French-language bookshop, La Maison du Livre, attracting artists, diplomats, celebrities, and poets.
-The shop soon becomes a haven for intellectual exchange as Nazi ideology begins to poison the culturally rich city.
-But as the occupation intensifies and politics darken, Frenkel’s bookshop is frequently visited by police officers who confiscate her beloved books.
+In 1921, Françoise Frenkel—a Jewish woman from Poland—fulfills a dream.
+She opens La Maison du Livre, Berlin’s first French bookshop, attracting artists and diplomats, celebrities and poets.
+The shop becomes a haven for intellectual exchange as Nazi ideology begins to poison the culturally rich city.
+In 1935, the scene continues to darken.
+First come the new bureaucratic hurdles, followed by frequent police visits and book confiscations.

-Frenkel’s dream finally shatters on Kristallnacht—The Night of Broken Glass—as Jewish shops and businesses, including La Maison du Livre, are destroyed.
-She flees to Paris where she witnesses countless horrors: children torn from their parents, mothers throwing themselves under buses, and worse.
-Secreted away from one safe house to the next, Frenkel survives at the heroic hands of strangers risking their lives to protect her.
+Françoise’s dream finally shatters on Kristallnacht in November 1938, as hundreds of Jewish shops and businesses are destroyed.
+La Maison du Livre is miraculously spared, but fear of persecution eventually forces Françoise on a desperate, lonely flight to Paris.
+When the city is bombed, she seeks refuge across southern France, witnessing countless horrors: children torn from their parents, mothers throwing themselves under buses.
+Secreted away from one safe house to the next, Françoise survives at the heroic hands of strangers risking their lives to protect her.

-Originally published in 1945, and rediscovered nearly sixty years later in an attic, A Bookshop in Berlin is the remarkable tale of one woman whose passion for life and literature helps her survive history’s darkest hours.
+Published quietly in 1945, then rediscovered nearly sixty years later in an attic, A Bookshop in Berlin is a remarkable story of survival and resilience, of human cruelty and human spirit.
+In the tradition of Suite Française and The Nazi Officer’s Wife, this book is the tale of a fearless woman whose lust for life and literature refuses to leave her, even in her darkest hours.

 Françoise Frenkel was born in Poland in 1889.
 Fulfilling a lifelong dream, she opened the first French-language bookshop in Berlin with her husband.
-In 1939, after her bookshop was destroyed in Kristallnacht, she sought refuge in Paris, fleeing to occupied Vichy after the German invasion the following year.
-After several years in hiding, she escaped across the border to Switzerland, where she wrote a memoir documenting her refugee experience.
-Originally published in 1945 as Rien où poser sa tête (No Place to Lay One’s Head), the memoir was rediscovered in an attic in Southern France in 2010 and republished in the original French.
+In the summer of 1939, with war looming, Frenkel fled to Paris.
+She sought refuge across occupied France for the next several years until finally escaping across the border to Switzerland, where she wrote a memoir documenting her refugee experience.
+Her memoir, originally published in 1945 as Rien où poser sa tête (No Place to Lay One’s Head), was rediscovered in an attic in southern France in 2010 and republished in the original French as well as in a dozen other languages.
+This is its first publication in the United States.
 Frenkel died in Nice in 1975.

 “An astonishing memoir . . . as gripping as any thriller.” —The Sunday Times